-GER 1 5.0 units
+GER 1

-Elementary German

-90 hours lecture, 18 hours laboratory Grading: letter grade or pass/no pass
+Elementary German 90 hours lecture, 18 hours laboratory

 This course is an introduction to the German language and emphasizes the four skills necessary for language acquisition: listening, speaking, reading and writing.
 Students will learn the sound system and elementary grammatical structures to be able to communicate at a basic level.
 This course exposes students to everyday situations and cultural topics of the German speaking world.
 It is not recommended for native speakers.
+Transferable to UC or CSU; see counselor for limitations